 - 1. Good catch reporting.
 A good catch is where an employee or contractor intervenes when they notice an unsafe act or unsafe condition.
 This helps to prevent a safety incident from occurring.
 The target for 2020 was 12,200 good catches.
 Due to the significant number of employees working from home since March the number of good catches was below target at 9,604. - 2.
 P1 Investigation closure.
-ESB categorises all injurious incidents and near misses with a particular focus on high potential incidents that could lead to more serious outcomes.
-All P1 incidents are thoroughly investigated.
-The P1 Investigation closure KPI reports on the timely completion of investigations.
-This KPI target was exceeded at the end of 2020.
+ESB categorises all injurious incidents and near misses with a particular focus on high potential incidents occurred.